kibikalo/guitar-store/README.md

 # Study Project on Java with Spring Boot

-## This is web application that represent guitar store that I made for a university course I was studying.
+## This is web application that represent Online Store that I made for a university course I was studying.

 ---